 Such trains are cable-battery hybrids that can run on both types of line.
 Where overhead cables are available, the train gains its power from them and charges its batteries.
 When the cables disappear, the train’s battery has enough life in it to power the train on conventional rails to the next cabled section.
 The batteries could also charge at train stations and gain some power from braking.
 This way, a little cabling can go a long way.

 The solution seems sensible enough, but battery-powered trains are still a relatively rare form of transit.
 One possible reason for this is that the kind of country that goes big on new rail tech doesn’t necessarily need them, because most of their lines are electrified by cable already.
 Battery trains have so far been used more for smaller, less-frequented lines that have so far escaped electrification.
 They can be great for these, because they don’t require track alterations, but still deliver far greener, cleaner transit.
 Japan is already ahead of the curve here, having operated multiple battery-powered services since 2014, while the U.K. started some services in 2015.
-Austria also tested its first battery-powered model last month, while Scotland’s ScotRail has gone especially big by ordering 70 new battery-powered trains.
+Austria also tested its first battery-powered model last month, while Scotland’s ScotRail has ordered 70 new electric trains that could have batteries added to them, if a proposal from the manufacturer is approved.

 Ireland’s plan for up to 300 battery-powered trains still goes further than any other national rail system yet.
 As a relatively small country where distances are short, it’s perhaps better suited than most, as the lengths of track a train would have to cross before recharging via overhead cable wouldn’t necessarily stretch the batteries’ capacities.